-Normally, cut nails are used in conjuction with wood.
-You will notice that cut nails all have a flat rectangler point.
-This allows the nail to punch its way through the timber fibres rather than causing the wood to split which often happens with diamond pointed round wire nails for example.
+Normally, cut nails are used in conjunction with wood.
+You will notice that cut nails all have a flat rectangular point.
+This allows the nail to punch its way through the timber fibers rather than causing the wood to split which often happens with diamond pointed round wire nails for example.

 When driving a nail through wood it is better to begin using short tapping strokes until the nail has a secure feel as it travels through the wood before applying heavier blows to drive it home.
 This should reduce the chances of bending the nail.

 If the nail is bent backwards and forwards several times because the nail has gone squint, the metal will be weakened and the nail may split leaving a broken point in the wood which may be difficult to extract.

 This issue is more relevant when 'hard' as a opposed to 'soft' wood is being used.
 Where a problem occurs pre-drilling as described above may be the answer.